Superchig/chawk/README.md

 # Implementation Difficulties

-By far, the most annoying aspect of this project was parsing the program input in the first place.
+By far, the most annoying aspect of this project was parsing the program input.
 Approximately half of all time spent developing the interpreter was spent on the parser.

 ## Parsing String Concatenation vs. Function Calls